Day 1: Arrive at Amritsar by evening.

-Day 4: Visit Dharamsala (1830 m).
-Namgyal monastery and Norbulinga.
+Day 4: Visit Dharamshala (1830 m).
+Namgyal monastery and Norbulinga

 Day 5: Dharamsala to Palampur – 62 km.
-Via Chamunda Devi Templs, Tea garden, Andretta pottery and craft society.
+Via Chamunda Devi Temple, Tea garden, Andretta pottery and craft society

 Day 7: Mandi to Kullu-Manali (2000 m), 90 kms.
 Via Bajaura temple.

 Day 8: Explore Manali.
 Ancients temples, Art Gallery and mountain culture

 Day 9: Manali to Chandigarh, 310 kms/ 10 hours.

 Day 10: Chandigarh to Kurukshetra 100 km/ 3 hours.

 Day 11: Kurukshetra to Rishikesh (170 km/ 6 hrs)

 Day 12: Rishikesh to Haridwar, 23 kms.
 (Ganga Dussehra festival)

 Day 13: Haridwar to Delhi by train, 240 kms.
 Glimpse on city high lights, Evening departure.